Texas–Indian wars: Battle of Dove Creek

-Final years: 1865–1875
+Final years: 1865–1881

 Indian attacks on cowboys

 After the Civil War, Texas' growing cattle industry managed to regain much of its economy.
 Beef became a commodity after the war, and supplies from Texas were shipped to other states for a great price.
 Texas Longhorns were the ones sought after, and the state's open range became their new habitat and breeding ground.
 Hundreds of ranchers and farms sprang out by the end of the war, and veterans were hired as cowboys to protect cattle.
 However, exporting the cattle was a dangerous task for the new ranches.
 The best routes to drive the cattle run straight through the Comanche territory.
 Relationships between them were mutual; cowboys are permitted to go across as long as they paid a toll.
 However, in times of conflicts or when food are scarce, Indians would attack cowboys and their cattle in their land.

 One dire case happened to a black cowboy named Britton Johnson in 1864.
 His ranch was raided upon by a band of Comanches, who killed his son and kidnapped his wife and daughter.
-Although Johnson managed to negotiate with them for his family, the Comanches would not leave him alone.
-A band of 25 warriors attacked Johnson again with two of his cowboys during a routine cattle drive.
+Although Johnson managed to negotiate with them for his family, the Comanches never left him alone.
+A band of 25 warriors attacked Johnson again and two of his cowboys during a routine cattle drive.
 Although they put up a fight, all of them perished during their last stand.

 Another well-documented attack happened in the spring of 1867.
 Ranchers Charles Goodnight and Oliver Loving, together with their cowboys, attempted to drive their livestock around Comancheria in the trail now known as the Goodnight–Loving Trail.
 During the journey, Loving had to separate from the group to scout ahead.
 This proved to be fatal as Loving and his ranch hand were soon attacked by 200 armed Comanche warriors patrolling the border.
 Loving made his last stand in the Pecos River to allow his cowboy to get help.
 Although Loving managed to escape the onslaught, he was mortally wounded and died soon after.
 Goodnight also had to face raids along the way, once being wounded during an attack together with another fellow cowboy.
 These attacks affected the booming Texas economy.
 By the end of the 1860s, the Comanches had driven much of the livestock businesses out of West Texas.

-However over the years, Comanches would surrender or sell their lands to Texas cattlemen.
+The notorious gunfighter and rancher, Clay Allison also came face-to-face with Indians during a raid in Wheeler County on October 31, 1878.
+The gunfighter and other ranchers and ranch-hands volunteered to assist a company of soldiers from Fort Elliott, when they came upon a settlement under attack.
+Allison was said to have asked the soldiers to rescue the settlers but they refused, believing the attack was a trap.
+Undeterred, Allison gathered the ranchers and cowboys and charged the Indians, surprising them and killing one of their number.
+The latter then cancelled their raid and fled.
+Over the years, continued military and civilian presence would force the Comanche and other Indians to surrender or sell their lands to Texas cattlemen.